 Winter feeding mix: 2 parts sugar: 1 part water.
 For 2 pounds of sugar, add 1 pint of water.
 This fall mix, being thicker than spring mix, takes less energy for the bees to fan & dehydrate so that they can cap the cells.

 Making the mix: dissolve the sugar by heating water to boiling.
 Then move the pot off the burner, and stir in sugar until it dissolves.
 Be sure to let it cool off before you feed it to the bees!
 For adding Honey-B-Healthy, see spring feeding, above.

-Research has shown that vitagellin, a key protein in bees, is depleted by Varroa mites, which suck bees' hemolymph.
+Recent (2019) research has shown that vitagellin, a key protein in bees, is depleted by Varroa mites, which feed on the "fat bodies" of bees.
 On the WSU-APIS lab website, Dr. Steve Sheppard summarizes a 2004 paper that explains how this depletion leaves bees less able synthesize protein for successful over-wintering.
-If Varroa is in a colony, the research suggess that the fall bees who will over-winter will have already been affected and will have less protein storage capacity.
+If Varroa is in a colony, the research suggests that the fall bees who will over-winter will have already been affected and will have less protein storage capacity.
 Feeding pollen patties to supplement in fall *may* help bees survive winter if they have had Varroa.

 To use pollen patties, break the patty up into 1 to 2 inch squares & put them on top of frames in your top brood box.

 Having a clean reliable water supply by the hive will minimize foraging energy your bees use finding water.
 If you have a clean water source near your apiary, you can rely on that to feed your bees.
 Otherwise, use either a Boardman feeder or a nearby container like a poultry waterer with stones inserted so the bees don’t fall in and drown.
 If you use a Boardman, be sure the holes in the lid are very small – otherwise on sunny days the heating of the glass will make water drench out.